dbvideostriketeam/wubloader/README.md

 A docker-compose file is provided to run all components.
 See `docker-compose.jsonnet` to set configuration options, then generate the compose file with `./generate-docker-compose`.
 Then run `docker-compose up`.

+Further details of installing and configuring the backfiller are provided in [INSTALL.md](./INSTALL.md).